Seeing San Francisco is Easy with CityPASS

 Muni’s stops include CityPASS attractions such as the California Academy of Sciences, Aquarium of the Bay, Exploratorium, San Francisco Museum of Modern Art (SFMOMA), and even down to PIER 39, where you can catch a Blue & Gold Fleet Bay Cruise.
 Muni also shuttles riders to the Golden Gate Bridge and Chinatown.

-With San Francisco CityPASS and Muni’s cable cars, trolley buses and historic streetcars, visitors have the entire city at their disposal.
+With San Francisco CityPASS and Muni’s cable cars, trolley buses and historic streetcars, visitors have the entire city at their disposal - and can save 45%.